TNTurnerLab/ACES/README.md

 Pregenerated file created by maintainer that has a list of every species corresponding '*.dna.toplevel.fa'files from ONLY Ensembl pub/release-103 database.
 Can be modified or ignored.
 Users may generate their own file, but must change the path file in config to adapt to change.

-**_threshold.txt_**

-Empty file that user may or may not use when inputting threshold value.
-Users may generate their own file, but must change the path file in config to adapt to change.

 --------------------------------------------------------------------------------------------------------------------------------